sonic-net/SONiC/doc/passw_hardening/hld_password_hardening.md

 	The minimum length of the PW should be subject to a user change.

 	The user will be able to change the password minimum length if he has the necessary permissions to change the PW.

-The CLI command to change the PW:
+	Implementation:
+	In order to implement it, the cracklib option minlen=N should be set.

+	Note:
 	Once the user changed the minimum password length - the settings will be applied to the config node and will be enforced on the next pw change

 ##### PW Age
 	Along with every PW set to a user, attached to it is the age of the PW - the amount of time that has passed since a PW change has occurred.